nllong/metamodeling-framework/docs/source/modules/analysis_definition_ex_epw.rst

 EPW Data Source
 ===============

-This example configuration file shows reading data from an EPW file for the ROM covariates.
+This example configuration file shows reading data from an EPW file for the metamodel covariates.

 .. literalinclude:: ../../../examples/smoff-one-year.json
    :linenos: